gosuda/ssh-chatter/README.md

 Messages received from the IRC relay appear in the chat with a `[IRC]` prefix and the sender's nickname.
 The relay automatically handles reconnections if the connection drops, with a 30-second delay between attempts.

-## FidoNet/Binkp relay
+## FidoNet/Binkp relay (WIP)

-SSH-Chatter now supports FidoNet integration via the Binkp protocol, allowing message synchronization with FidoNet networks such as magviz.ca.
+SSH-Chatter supports FidoNet integration via the Binkp protocol, allowing message synchronization with FidoNet networks such as magviz.ca.
 The FidoNet relay uses the standard Binkp protocol on port 24554 to exchange messages between the SSH chat room and FidoNet nodes.

+## Morse Relay
+SSH-Chatter supports amateur ham radio relay.
+This shows global morse signals.
+`/morse on` to see, `/morse-reply` to send.

 ### Configuration